Text Copied

 • Now click submit and you can view the data comparison chart.

-The steps are the same as that of TEXT & COLOR widget.
+The steps are the same as those of the TEXT & COLOR widget.

 • After providing the device details, topic & key selection & minimum & maximum range, you can proceed entering the offset values.